sakshimore09/Android-Blink-Detection/README.md

 ## OpenCV-Projects
-# it has code and APK for binary classification of Open/Closed eyes.
+# It has code and APK for binary classification of Open/Closed eyes.

 This work is developed in *3* stages in order to classify Open/Closed Eyes.